Skip to main content

 E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness)

 Google’s quality framework for evaluating content.
-E-E-A-T signals — author credentials, cited sources, real-world experience, and editorial standards — are increasingly important for AI search as well.
-AI models tend to cite content from sources that demonstrate strong E-E-A-T signals.
+E-E-A-T signals include author credentials, cited sources, real-world experience, and editorial standards.
+Those signals are increasingly important for AI search because AI models tend to cite sources that demonstrate strong E-E-A-T.

 An optimization approach that focuses on establishing your brand, people, and products as recognized entities in knowledge graphs and AI models.
 Entity SEO involves consistent structured data, Wikipedia/Wikidata presence, and clear entity relationships across your content.